Estimated reading time: 10 minutes

 It’s also helpful to explore what your financial picture looks like in the first place.
 Do you follow a budget?
 Could you cover something unexpected?
 Have you put away money for retirement and your future needs?

-It’s essential to get an overview of your financial picture and understand your comfort level to assess where you fall within the investment risk tolerance spectrum.
+It’s essential to get an overview of your financial picture.
+This applies whether you’re focusing on the short-term or the long-term.
+To be financially successful, you need to understand your comfort level and to assess where you fall within the investment risk tolerance spectrum.

-Not only does this understanding help us know where you should invest, but it enables you to understand where you need to educate yourself.
-If you identify which aspects of investing are frightening, or which areas you don’t understand, clearing them up is easy!
+Not only does this understanding help you know where you should invest, but it enables you to understand where you need to educate yourself.
+If you identify which aspects of investing are scary, or which areas you don’t understand, clearing them up is easy!
 You’ll feel prepared for informed decisions about your investment choices moving forward.

 2. Remember You Know Yourself Best

 So, how do you know what’s the best way to invest?
 Well, first, rest assured there is no right or wrong way to invest.
 It’s all based on your personal preference and lifestyle—meaning, your investment risk tolerance.
-Factors like your personality, your current financial picture, your desired retirement date, and more play into your investment strategy.
+Factors like your personality, your current financial picture, your desired retirement date, what your retirement looks like, and more play into your investment strategy.
 Maybe, you don’t see yourself ever retiring, and have completely different ideas as to what your future entails.
+The latter applies to me as I love what I do and still work (after “retiring” years ago) a few days a week.

 What’s right or comfortable for me might not feel good or suitable for you.
 Everyone has their own personal investing preferences.
-While some investors like to invest only in real estate, you’ll find others who love the stock market, and others want only fixed secure investments without the risk of incurring any loss whatsoever.
+While some investors like to invest only in real estate, you’ll find others who love the stock market.
+Others want only fixed secure investments without the risk of incurring any loss whatsoever.

 Work with a trusted professional who takes the time to understand your unique needs.